 Step Three: Select the Settings tab, click the checkbox for Enabled, then in the Feed URL, enter the address that the feed will pull the content from.

-TIP!
-Finding this URL can vary depending on your content management system (CMS).
-This is an overview for finding the RSS feed URL in most CMS, but if you have additional questions on how to find this address, contact your dedicated Account Manager.
+Below is an overview for finding the RSS Feed URL in most CMS platforms, but if you have additional questions on how to find this address, please submit a support ticket.

 - Once in the page source, use Command+F (Mac users) or CTRL+F (Windows users) and search for RSS.